Anne at Kelingking Beach during a life-changing adventure in Bali

 On my last day in Bali, I went for a long walk through the streets of Ubud, speaking with the different shop owners who I had come to know.
 When I first arrived, I thought the Balinese were intrusive.
 They struck up conversations constantly and always asked “Where are you going?”
 I came to realize that it was the equivalent to asking, “How are you?”.
 The Balinese are a caring and kind people with beautiful welcoming smiles.

 Back in my room where I was gathering my things to leave, I was struck by a sudden realization: At home, I was anonymous.
 I lived in a large apartment complex in Calgary, and after meeting and visiting with so many outgoing and wonderful Balinese strangers, it seemed so obvious now.
 At home, if I saw someone in the parking area of my complex, I would have no idea if they were my neighbour or not.
 It made me concerned about where my life was going and what I valued.
+That kindness and connection made this one of the most powerful emotional travel stories I’ve ever lived.
 Was there a way to bring that feeling of belonging that I felt in Bali home with me?

 I was very happy that I had my new friend Wayan driving me to the airport.
 He knew I was having a difficult time leaving, and kept me laughing all the way to the airport.
 When we said goodbye, I knew it wasn’t a forever goodbye.
 I would be back to my beautiful Bali.

 Bali has made such a huge impact in my life.
 I now live here for part of the year and run Discover Your Bali Tours for women like myself who want to travel but feel like travelling to a distant country by themselves is a bit of a tall order!
-Learn more my about my tour and start planning your Bali adventure today!
+Learn more about my tours and start planning your own life-changing adventure in Bali today!